apache/incubator-kie-drools/drools-drl/drools-drl-parser/Developer_Notes.md

 - As of 2024/02/27, the `dev-new-parser` branch even fails to build `kie-dmn-validation`.
 Please ignore the build failure until we fix the test failures of `drools-model-codegen`
 - `drools-model-codegen` is a good place to detect various test failures.
 Once we clean up the test failures of `drools-model-codegen`, we would tackle `kie-dmn-validation` build and `drools-test-coverage` tests.

+- `DRL5Parser` and `DRL6StrictParser` are minor variants, and they will likely be removed in the near feature.

+- About similar areas:
+  - `drools-compiler` contains `JavaParser` which was generated by `Java.g`.
+This is used by `drools-mvel` to execute java dialect.
+As `drools-mvel` is deprecated, it is not the scope of this new parser development.
+  - `drools-model/drools-mvel-parser` contains javacc based `mvel.jj` to parse constraint and RHS in executable models.
+It is good enough as it is, so not the scope of this new parser development.

 ### (Advanced) How was the new parser developed?

 **DRLParser**